Chlorhexidine: Synthesis

 The structure is based on two molecules of proguanil, linked with a hexamethylenediamine spacer.

+Society and culture

 Brands

-Chlorhexidine topical is sold as Betasept, Biopatch, Calgon Vesta, ChloraPrep One-Step, Dyna-Hex, Hibiclens, Hibistat Towelette, Scrub Care Exidine, Spectrum-4 among others.
+Chlorhexidine topical is sold as Betasept, Biopatch, Calgon Vesta, ChloraPrep One-Step, Dyna-Hex, Hibiclens, Hibistat Towelette, Scrub Care Exidine, and Spectrum-4, among others.

-Chlorhexidine gluconate mouthwash is sold as Dentohexin, Paroex, Peridex, PerioChip, Corsodyl and Periogard, among others.
+Chlorhexidine gluconate mouthwash is sold as Dentohexin, Paroex, Peridex, PerioChip, Corsodyl, Chlorhexamed and Periogard, among others.

-Hexoralettene N contains benzocaine, menthol and chlorhexidine hydrochloride.
-It is used as oral antiseptic candies.

 Veterinary medicine

 In animals, chlorhexidine is used for topical disinfection of wounds, and to manage skin infections.
 Chlorhexidine-based disinfectant products are used in the dairy farming industry.

 Post-surgical respiratory problems have been associated with the use of chlorhexidine products in cats.